browniebroke/django-codemod/CONTRIBUTING.md

    $ uv run pytest
    ```

 6. Linting is done through [prek](https://prek.j178.dev/).
-Provided you have the tool installed globally, you can run them all as one-off:
+Provided you have the tool installed globally, you can run them all as a one-off:

    ```shell
    $ prek run -a